Your Right to Know: Ultraprocessed Foods 101

 • How can I avoid UPF?

 Start by focusing on whole, minimally processed foods like fruits, vegetables, whole grains, and legumes when possible.
-When buying packaged foods, read ingredient lists carefully - if they're long or contain unfamiliar industrial ingredients, it's likely ultraprocessed.
-But be aware: some UPFs are marketed as healthy and can be hard to identify without deeper knowledge of food processing methods and ingredients.
+When buying packaged foods, read ingredient lists carefully – if they're long or contain unfamiliar industrial ingredients, it's likely ultraprocessed.
+Look for the Non-UPF Verified mark, which appears on store shelves this spring.

 Reading labels: What to look for

 Industrial ingredients hide behind familiar-sounding names, while others that sound artificial might actually be minimally processed.
-Key red flags include modified starches, protein isolates, emulsifiers, and artificial sweeteners.
-But the complexity of modern food processing means even savvy shoppers can find it difficult to consistently identify UPFs.
+Key red flags include modified starches, protein isolates, emulsifiers and artificial sweeteners.
+But the complexity of modern food processing means even savvy shoppers can find it difficult to consistently identify UPFs — Non-UPF Verified was developed for exactly this reason.

 Making the transition: Simple steps to start